 He is survived by his wife Ai-Jyh, sons Robert and William, and granddaughter Amy.

 Family and friends will honor and remember TC’s life by gathering for his funeral service in the McCarthy, McKinney & Lawler Funeral Home, 11 Lincoln St. Framingham on Wednesday, October 16th at 10:00 A.M.
 Interment will follow in Forest Hills Cemetery, Boston.

-To send flowers to Tsu-Chia "TC" Shieh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tsu-Chia "TC" Shieh, please visit our floral store.